ansipes/example-mejo-template/.github/template/README.md

 As long as you have enabled GitHub Pages, your project should be published at [https://username.github.io/repository](#).

-Replace `username` with your GitHub username.
-Replace `repository` with your repository name.
+- Replace `username` with your GitHub username
+- Replace `repository` with your repository name

 ## What's Included